 Fertilizing & Plant Health

 With a few exceptions, most plants will grow better when given the right amount of fertilizer at the right time.
 That is, after all, what it is designed for.
-The fertilizers add essential nutrients to the soil that are critical to plant health.
+The fertilizers add essential nutrients to the soil critical to plant health.

 Nutrients are grouped into three different categories: macronutrients, secondary nutrients, and micronutrients.
 All nutrients are equally important and are essential for plant health, grouped into these categories only because plants require them in different quantities.